Samuel Budgett: Illness and death

-not loved and obeyed his Saviour as much as he should have done.
-Others would have disagreed but no one is perfect and he felt his failures acutely.
-Gradually he came to see this is one of the reasons why salvation is offered and then he was joyful again.
+He was content in himself, but felt strongly that he had not loved and obeyed his Saviour as much as he should have done.
+Others would have disagreed, no one is perfect and he felt his failures acutely.
+Gradually he came to see this as one of the reasons why salvation is offered and then he was joyful again.

 He had many visits from friends and family and received and gave much encouragement and prayer.

 In the diary which he maintained he wrote, "April 13th....I feel that every thing which has been well done and prospered is that in which I was prompted and guided and assisted by my heavenly Father, and that which failed was when I leaned upon my own efforts and endeavours and then they proved weak and powerless."